bavc/avaa/preservation_glossary.md

 ### **<a id="r" name="r"></a>R**

-**Remastering, migration, transferring** Terms used interchangably to refer to the process of copying the content of an existing videotape to new media.
+**Remastering, migration, transferring** Terms used interchangeably to refer to the process of copying the content of an existing videotape to new media.

 **Resolution** A measure of the ability of a camera or television system to reproduce detail (the number of picture elements that can be produced with good definition).